Bernard the Dane: Life

 We know extremely little about Bernard the Dane and all that we do know comes from Dudo of Saint-Quentin in his work commonly referred to as 'De moribus', the story of the lives of the earliest leaders of Normandy.
-He would have been alive in the middle of the tenth century but we have no birth or death dates for him.
-Dudo ascribes to him great wealth and a 'beautiful wife' but doesn't name her or mention any children.
+He would have been alive in the middle of the tenth century.
+It was estimated that he was born between 880 and 904, and died around 955.
+He was said to have married Sphreta (Sprote) de Bourgoyne.
+Possible Children include Torf I (Sn.) de TOURVILLE; Mathilde de PONT-AUDEMER; Torf (Torfulus) `the Rich' (Sn.) de HARCOURT; Galeran I de MEULAN.
+Dudo ascribes to him great wealth and a 'beautiful wife' but doesn't name her or mention any children in the text.
 In fact, the section of Dudo's story that includes mentions of Bernard the Dane only spans four years from 942 to 946 CE.

 In 942 CE, William Longsword is assassinated, sparking a series of dramatic events during which Dudo depicts Bernard the Dane as having a significant role, not only as a military leader in Rouen, but also as co-regent of the territory whilst William's son and heir, Richard, is still in his minority.

 Dudo recounts that, after the murder of his father, the young heir, Richard, is abducted by allies of the king (Louis IV) and taken to the royal stronghold of Laon under the guise of protecting and educating him.
 Then we hear of his rescue and return to Rouen where, Dudo says, he is put under the protection of Bernard the Dane.

 As a result of the perceived weakness of Normandy at this point, the king and Hugh the Great both attack the province.
 The Normans - in the person of Bernard the Dane in Dudo's account - respond by calling on the Danish king (Harald Bluetooth) to raise an army which duly lands in Normandy and captures the king.
 He is then held hostage in Rouen.
 Negotiations follow, with Bernard playing a central role, which culminate in the release of the king in return for a renewed treaty re-asserting the Normans' right to their territory and Richard's right to its leadership.

 These events had concluded by early 946 CE, after which Dudo makes no further mention of Bernard the Dane.